PEDESTRIAN AND CYCLE ROUTES

 Notifications of planned closures on the Estate will appear here.
 Note also that these can occur at short notice however, every effort will be made to update this information when known.

-The temporary pedestrian route through Canary Wharf’s New District construction site is now closed.
+Construction is well underway on site now and as such the temporary pedestrian route through Canary Wharf’s New District is now closed.

-Local residents are our customers and neighbours, we do not want to inconvenience them unless it is completely unavoidable and we continue to look for possible solutions which will help people while the pathway is closed
+Local residents are our customers and neighbours, we do not want to inconvenience them unless it is completely unavoidable and we continue to look for possible solutions which will help people while the pathway is closed.
+We are currently running a bus service at peak times between Preston’s Road, Canary Wharf and South Quay, there is no charge to access this, a full timetable can be found here.

 When the next phase of construction is finished there will be a permanent new road linking Preston’s Road to Cartier Circle, which will be an excellent connection for local residents.